 \subsection{Main contributions}

 By slightly modifying the definition of $\check{a}$ in \eqref{eq:defahat}, which we denote by $\hat{a}$ (see \eqref{eq:def_ahat_modified} below), we derive limit theorems for the functionals

 using a double-asymptotic scheme based on both long-span and high-frequency observations of the underlying trawl process $X$.
-The function $g$ is assumed to be continuous and of polynomial growth.
+The function $g$ is assumed to be continuous.

-Under minimal integrability conditions on $X$, we provide a functional law of large numbers for $\Psi^{n}(g)$.
-With stronger assumptions on the trawl function, we establish a functional Central Limit Theorem (CLT from now on) at the rate $\sqrt{n\Delta_n}$, applicable to test functions that are twice continuously differentiable.
+Under minimal integrability conditions on $X$ and a growth condition on $g$, we provide a functional law of large numbers for $\Psi^{n}(g)$.
+With stronger assumptions on the trawl function, we establish a functional Central Limit Theorem (CLT hereafter)) at the rate $\sqrt{n\Delta_n}$, applicable to test functions that are twice continuously differentiable and of polynomial growth.
 Additionally, in line with \cite{SauriVeraart23}, we show that this convergence is independent of the memory of $X$.
 In contrast, the asymptotic behaviour of $\Lambda^{n}(g)$ is more subtle.
 First, we demonstrate that, in general, $\Lambda_{t}^{n}(g)$ is not consistent for $\int_{t}^{\infty}g(a(s))\mathrm{d}s$ unless $g(x)= \mathrm{O} (\lvert x\rvert^p)$, as $x\to0$, for some $p>2$.
 In the latter situation with $p>3$, $\Lambda_{t}^{n}(g)$ also fulfils a CLT analogous to that of $\Psi^{n}(g)$.
 Secondly, to mitigate the inconsistency of $\Lambda^{n}(g)$ we alter its definition (see equation \eqref{def_Lambdabar}) following the approach suggested in \cite{SauriVeraart23}.
 The resulting estimator $\bar{\Lambda}^{n}(g)$ is consistent and satisfies a CLT at rate $\sqrt{n\Delta_n}$.
-However, this modification requires a tunning parameter and its second-order asymptotics are now dependent on the memory of the process and the sample scheme.
-Finally, to illustrate the usefulness of our results, we propose a method for testing the presence of $T$-dependent data that is robust to long memory.
+However, this modification requires a tuning parameter and its second-order asymptotics are dependent on the memory of the process and the sample scheme.
+Finally, to illustrate the usefulness of our results, we propose a method for testing the presence of $T$-dependent data using a statistic that is robust to long memory.